sn3d/artisan/README.md

 [![Build](https://img.shields.io/github/workflow/status/unravela/artisan/build?style=flat-square)](https://github.com/unravela/artisan/actions?query=workflow%3Abuild)

-Artisan is a build orchestrator for mono repositories powered by Docker.
-Artisan helps you build complex codebases without the need to install all build tools.
+Artisan helps you build complex heterogeneous repositories without the need to install any complicated tools of specific versions as pre-requirements.
+The main idea is: Run the same build everywhere.

 ## How it works
-Let's have a repository with an application written in Java and build by Gradle and Vue frontend.
-Usually, we need to install the correct version of NPM, Java, and Gradle.
-For Artisan, the Java backend and Vue frontend are separated modules.
+Let's have a repository with a backend application written as Java/Gradle and Vue.JS frontend.
+Usually, we need to install the correct versions of NPM, Java, and Gradle into our system.
+For Artisan, the backend and frontend are modules.
+Each module has `build` task executed in its own docker container.
-Both modules have a 'build' task.
-Example of `frontend/MODULE.hcl`:

 ```hcl
 # file: frontend/MODULE.hcl